virtualspark/time2vec_ethereum/README.md

+# Course: Neural Networks and Deep Learning - YCNG 229 at McGill University

 # Ethereum Price Prediction using Time2Vec + LSTM

 This project aims to develop an Ethereum price prediction machine learning model using Time2Vec.